sceendy/sceendy.github.io/work.md

           <div class="tags">HTML/CSS</div>
           <div class="tags">PHP</div>
         </section>
-        <p class="summary"><strong>Details:</strong> Created new pages and maintained assets/existing pages for the int'l Curves websitesw such as Australia, New Zealand, France, and the UK.</p>
+        <p class="summary"><strong>Details:</strong> Created new pages and maintained assets/existing pages for the int'l Curves websites such as Australia, New Zealand, France, and the UK.</p>
       </div>
     </div>
   </a>